Tyler-Culp/cse15l-lab-reports/lab-report-1-week- 2.md

 * Step 3: Running commands

-Now that you are connected to the remote computer you can try running some commands in the terminal.
-THese commands might include:
+Now that I was connected to the remote computer I tried running some commands in the terminal.
+These commands might include:

 1. cd : Change directory
 2. ls : List files in the current directory